 Whether a specific financial instrument qualifies as a security can be a threshold issue.
 SEC v.
 Hui Feng, 935 F.3d 721, 728-729 (9th Cir.
 2019).
-The definition of “security” includes an “investment contract.”
-15 U.S.C. § 78c(a)(10).
+This includes “investment contracts.”
 The Supreme Court’s decision in Howey and later case law hold that an “investment contract” exists when there is the investment of money in a common enterprise with a reasonable expectation of profits to be derived from the efforts of others.
 See SEC v.
 W.J.
-Howey Co., 328 U.S. 292, 298-99 (1946); United Housing Fund., Inc. v.
-Forman, 421 U.S. 837, 851-52 (1975).
-“Courts applying Howey ‘conduct an objective inquiry into the character of the instrument or transaction offered based on what the purchasers were “led to expect,” including an analysis of the promotional materials associated with the transaction.”
+Howey Co., 328 U.S. 298-99 (1946); United Housing Fund., Inc. v.
+Forman, 421 U.S. 837, 851-852 (1975).
+Courts applying Howey “conduct an objective inquiry into the character of the instrument or transaction offered based on what the purchasers were ‘led to expect,’” including an analysis of the promotional materials associated with the transaction.
 Hui Feng, 935 F.3d at 729 (quoting Warfield v.
-Alaniz, 569 F.3d 1015, 1021 (9th Cir 2009).
+Alaniz, 569 F.3d 1015, 1021 (9th Cir 2009). “[I]f an investor is dependent on a seller to provide efforts that could lead to profits,” such as where the seller has “practical” or “complete control” over an enterprise and its profitability, then the Howey efforts-of-others requirement is satisfied.
+SEC v.
+Barry, 146 F.4th 1242, 1252 (9th Cir.
+2025).
+Even intrastate sales can be subject to regulation if part of an integrated sales offering to out-of-state buyers.
+Id. at 1261.
+Whether an offering is integrated depends on a five-part test under SEC v.
+Murphy, 626 F.2d 633 (9th Cir.
+1980).
+Id.

+Whether a security is subject to federal securities law’s registration requirements depends

+in part on whether the security is sold interstate.
+Id. at 1260 (quoting 15 U.S.C. § 77c(a)(11)).

+Fractional interests in life settlements were not exempt from registration requirements where the

+interests shared a financing scheme, were the same type of security, and were offered to at least

+one out-of-state resident.
+Id.
+In such a scenario, the offerings were part of an integrated,

+interstate offering.
+Id..